-In the morning, when the town gate was opened, the wood gatherer rushed home and told his wife the good news.
+In the morning, when the city gate was opened, the wood gatherer rushed home and told his wife the good news.
 She promptly cooked the chicken, but because this was such an important event for their lives, they wanted to bathe in the Ganges River before eating.
 They put the chicken and rice down along the riverbank while they were in the water, and the wind blew up some waves that washed their chicken away.

 In the Lifetime of the Buddha

 Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity, had given away all his wealth helping the poor, and he fell into poverty.
 But a fairy who lived above one of his palace’s gateways had been advised by Indra, king of the gods, to take some goblins and scare some of Anathapindika’s debtors into repaying him, and to use her own supernatural powers to recover some treasure chests he had lost.
 Thanks to her assistance, Anathapindika became wealthy again.